Operations and Hosting

 JobScore’s platform also contains a number of security measures to ensure the secure performance of its services.

-All web access to JobScore SaaS software runs over secure HTTPS connections that employ at minimum TLS1.0 and AES 128-bit encryption.
+All data are encrypted in transit and at rest.
+Web access to JobScore SaaS software runs over secure HTTPS connections that employ at minimum TLS1.2 and AES 256-bit encryption.

 Access control lists define the behavior of any user of the platform, and limit them to authorized behaviors.